awni/awni.github.io/ctc-draft.md

 The Hidden Markov Model was developed in the 1960's with the first application to speech recognition in the 1970's.
-For an introduction to the HMM and applications to speech recognition refer to Rabiner's [canonical tutorial].
+For an introduction to the HMM and applications to speech recognition see Rabiner's [canonical tutorial].

 Encoder-decoder models were simultaneously developed by [Cho et al., 2014] and [Sutskever et al., 2014].
 [Olah & Carter, 2016] give an in-depth guide to